cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 - moped editor: nix summary map zoom animation
 - moped editor: project list: cannot search for projects with no/unknown status
 - moped editor: projects: should we use "Current phase" instead of "status"?
 Status is a confusing term because it only appears in search filter
+- create default "Migrated project" activity log event for each project?
 - search for todos :)